David M. Harlan, MD

 Professor, Department of Medicine, Chief, Diabetes Division, Co-Director, UMass Diabetes Center of Excellence, William and Doris Krupp Chair in Diabetes

 Improving diabetes care delivery systems

 For more than 30 years, Dr. Harlan has conducted both basic and clinical research exploring the pathophysiology underlying diabetes.
 He has served as Co-Director of the UMass Diabetes Center of Excellence, and Chief of the Diabetes Division within the Department of Medicine since 2010.
-His team has rejuvenated diabetes care at UMass, more than tripled clinic volume with the past 8 years, and developed novel communication tools to better engage patients in their own care.
-Prior to UMass, Dr. Harlan was the Chief of the National Institutes of Health Intramural Research Program’s Diabetes Branch (NIDDK).
+His team has rejuvenated diabetes care at UMass Memorial, more than tripled clinic volume with the past 8 years, and developed novel communication tools to better engage patients in their own care.
+Prior to UMass, he served as Chief of the National Institutes of Health Intramural Research Program’s Diabetes Branch (NIDDK).

 Dr. Harlan’s accomplishments and expertise are internationally recognized as a diabetes investigator and physician.
 Within the past decade, he’s been invited to speak in Toronto, Canada; Sydney, Australia; Jouf, Saudi Arabia; Paris, France; Barcelona, Spain; Oxford and London, England; Malmo, Sweden; Rio de Janiero, Brazil; and Pune, India.

 He has served on the National Institute for Diabetes and Digestive and Kidney Diseases Advisory Council and Medical Science Review Committee of the Juvenile Diabetes Foundation International.
 He’s been a respected member of the Biological Response Modifiers Advisory Committee for the FDA, American Diabetes Association Scientific Sessions Planning Committee (which he has chaired), and the Howard Hughes Medical Institute Scientific Review Board as an ad hoc member.